Gary Hustwit is an independent filmmaker who has produced six feature documentaries, including Helvetica

 Celebrations of Curious Characters: Calculations

 A recorded broadcast read and authored by Ricky Jay — brought to you along with the visual catalyst that inspired its tale.
 First of four installments.

-In this podcast interview with Debbie Millman, Angus Hyland discusses the peace sign, Deutsche Bank, the play button, the London Olympics and his new book.
+In this podcast interview with Debbie Millman, Angus Hyland discusses the peace sign, Deutsche Bank, and the play button.

 Steve Frykholm, Herman Miller

 After a 40-year career with Herman Miller, Steve Frykholm discusses life inside this iconic, National Design Award-winning furniture company.

 In this podcast interview with Debbie Millman, Grace Bonney discusses being a Phish follower, shaking off the cute and the Design*Sponge scholarship program.

 Heather B. Armstrong